enspirit/monolens/README.md

 skip.null         - Aborts the current lens transformation if nil

+object.extend     - Adds key/value(s) to the input object
 object.rename     - Rename some keys of the input object object.transform  - Applies specific lenses to specific values of the input object object.keys       - Applies a lens to all keys of the input object